The Alaska Bar Exam

 Structure, Topics, Dates, Cost, Scores, and Eligibility

-Since July 2014, the Alaska Bar Exam has been using the Uniform Bar Exam (UBE®) format, which divides the exam into three components: the Multistate Bar Examination (MBE®), the Multistate Performance Test (MPT®) and the Multistate Essay Examination (MEE®).
+Since July 2014, the Alaska Bar Exam has been using the Uniform Bar Examination (UBE®) format, which divides the exam into three components: the Multistate Bar Examination (MBE®), the Multistate Performance Test (MPT®) and the Multistate Essay Examination (MEE®).

 Candidates who intend to practice law in different states will benefit from the increased score portability among the 41 participating UBE jurisdictions.
 This resource provides all details on the AK Bar Exam results, dates, deadlines, fees, applications, and more.